adamchapp/d3timelineserver/Readme.md

 The app is a node.js server running Express.
 There are various endpoints, but going to the default endpoint will serve up the HTML page.
 The front end is a timeline component based on the D3 library (http://d3js.org)

-# Goals #
+# To do #

-- Set up default route to server index.html and d3 plugins
-- Add timeline json route
-- Look into password protection for the JSON endpoints
+- Grid lines
+- Event highlighting (on click and on selection)
+- Go to event (needs to adjust domain and zoom level)
+- Text based filtering
+- API (goToEvent, refresh, resize, load, getEvent, filter)